fhildeb/lukso-node-guide/docs/guides/validator-setup/wagyu-key-generation.md

 :::info

 You can use the same withdrawal address multiple times, meaning all validator revenues go to the same account.
-If you are uncertain about the withdrawal address, please refer to the [Tokenomics](/docs/theory/blockchain-knowledge/tokenomics.md) chapter within the [**🧠 Theory**](/docs/theory/preparations/node-specification.md) section.
+If you are uncertain about the withdrawal address, please refer to the [Tokenomics](/docs/theory/blockchain-knowledge/tokenomics.md) page within the [**🧠 Theory**](/docs/theory/preparations/node-specification.md) section.

 :::